LED Lumens vs Metal Halide Lumens

 Lumens & Directional Light Sources

-LED chips themselves provide one-directional lighting.
-Conventional light sources, such as metal halide, high-pressure sodium, fluorescent bulbs, and incandescent bulbs are all omnidirectional light sources.
-Which means that they produce light in every direction.
+Conventional light sources, such as metal halide, high-pressure sodium, fluorescent bulbs, and incandescent bulbs, are all omnidirectional light sources.
+They produce light in every direction.
 So as a general light source for home use, they work well.

-The problem with a reflected light source is that a large margin of the light produced becomes unusable, otherwise known as lost lumens.
+However, specialized commercial and industrial environments like warehouses, factories, and other commercial facilities need reflectors to gather and ‘collect’ the light in order to focus it and direct it to where it’s usable.
+The problem with reflected light sources is that a large margin of the light produced becomes unusable—otherwise known as lost lumens.
 Any internal reflection that is over one bounce effectively loses the light of one lumen.

-Very few particles reach the floor without being reflected by at least one surface.
-So, when a light particle is produced, it is likely to hit the fixture’s reflector, which will then try to direct it toward the floor.
-If it is not successful in doing this, it sends it to another section of the fixture’s reflector to repeat the process.
+Consider metal halide bulbs as an example.
+Like LEDs, they’re popular for commercial lighting and industrial lighting applications.
+Unlike LEDs, they are not directional.
+Light particles produced by a metal halide bulb rarely reach the floor without being reflected by at least one surface.
+When a light particle is produced, it likely hits the fixture’s reflector, which then tries to direct it toward the floor.
+If unsuccessful, it sends the particle to another section of the fixture’s reflector to repeat the process.
 At this point, the value of that light particle is lost.
+You can lose up to 30% of the effective lumens in this process.
+When you use LED lighting, you receive the vast majority of their light particles, if not every single one.

 Lumens Quality over Quantity

-The quality of light that any light source, even the sun, emits is measured by the Color Rendering Index or CRI.
+You need fewer lumens when you have better lumens.
+The quality of light that any light source emits is measured by the Color Rendering Index or CRI.
 CRI is a scale measuring the accuracy of colors produced under a specific light source.
-The gold standard is, of course, the sun which is given a score of 100.
+The gold standard is, of course, the sun, which is given a score of 100.
 Everything else is rated on a scale between 1 and 100.
+The best explanation of the quality of light is by performing a simple test.
+Compare an LED light to a High-Pressure Sodium (HPS) light.
+In our experience, it is not uncommon to have people tell you that 20,000 lumens of LED appear to be much brighter than 60,000 lumens of HPS.

+LED CRI ratings are at least 70.
+For HPS, it’s 22.
 HPS lights are notoriously known for coloring anything that appears below them with a yellow and brown tinge.
-This is easy to anticipate if you look at the CRI value of light before you buy it.
-And, with a better quality of light, you need less of it.
-So, the higher a light’s CRI ratings, the fewer lumens it needs to create the ideal shine.
+You can easily anticipate this if you look at the CRI value of light before you buy it.
+With a better quality of light, you need less of it.
+The higher a light’s CRI ratings, the fewer lumens it needs to create the ideal illumination.
+When shopping for LEDs, comparing lumens alone, apples to apples, is not valid unless you take the bulb’s CRI into account.

 Photopic and Scotopic Lumens